 – pCREB t – Circadian rhythm regulation and anti-neoplastic effects

-– IL-2 – Increases IL-2 production, which modulates white blood cells
+– IL-2 – Increase in IL-2 production, which modulates white blood cells

-– MMP2 – Enhances MMP activation and reduces inflammation
+– MMP2 – Enhancement of MMP activation and inflammation reduction

-– Telomerase – Telomerase activity improves cell longevity
+– Telomerase – Telomerase activity to improve cell longevity